shiya-liu/technical-exercise/content/docs/questions/question4.md

 ![](/images/p2.png)
 By adding lines that showing the median and mean success rate, we can see that there are some instructors have higher success rate than others.

 However, while the plot can provide some hints about the research question, we still need strong evidence to confirm it.
-Next, I divide instructors into two groups based on the median of success rates and conduct Welch test.
+Next, I divide instructors into two groups based on the median success rates and conduct Welch test.

 ## Welch test